appacademy/campus-hybrid-setup/macos-setup.md

 > If you are running the Big Sur version of macOS and are unable to install Ruby
 > version 2.5.1, try installing version 2.5.8 instead!
 >
-> If installing rails is throwing an error, try running `brew install
+> If installing Rails is throwing an error, try running `brew install
 > shared-mime-info` and trying again.

 ### PostgreSQL & SQLite